 Q: If I am proposing on-site mitigation to satisfy Criterion 9(B), does the Agency have any requirements as to a minimum on-site mitigation area?

 A: Yes.
 On-site mitigation soils must be capable of supporting or contributing to an economic or commercial agricultural operation.
 10 V.S.A. § 6093 (a)(2).
 If you are proposing on-site mitigation to comply with Criterion 9(B), please submit a plan to the Agency's' Act 250 Coordinator showing the proposed area.
-While there is no requirement they be actively farmed, on-site mitigation soils must be available for present and future agricultural use and suitable access should be provided on the plan.
-The Agency's practice is that on-site mitigation areas must be at least 2 acres, have at least 100-foot width, and contain no Class I or II wetlands/buffers.
+While there is no requirement they be actively farmed, on-site mitigation soils must be available for present and future agricultural use and suitable access and contiguity should be provided on the plan.
+The Agency's practice is that on-site mitigation areas must be at least 2 contiguous acres, have at least 100-foot width, and contain no Class I or II wetlands/buffers.